+This article will provide guidance on Utah Rules of Civil Procedure.
 Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
 We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections, or suggestions should be directed to email@example.com.
+Comments, corrections, or suggestions should be directed to firstname.lastname@example.org.
 The information listed below may have been amended.
 For updated process serving legislation, please visit the Utah State Legislature.
 Web site.

 The summons and complaint may be served in this state or any other state or territory of the United States, by the sheriff or constable, or by the deputy of either, by a United States Marshal or by the marshal’s deputy, or by any other person 18 years of age or older at the time of service, and not a party to the action or a party’s attorney.

 (a) Signing of summons.
-The summons shall be signed and issued by the plaintiff or the plaintiff’s attorney.
+The summons shall be signed and issued by the plaintiff or attorney.
 Separate summonses may be signed and served.

 (b) Time of service.
-In action commenced under Rule 3(a)(1), the summons together with a copy of the complaint shall be served no later than 120 days after filing the complaint unless the court allows a longer period of time for good cause shown.
-If the summons and complaints are not timely served, the action shall be dismissed without prejudice on any party’s application or upon the court’s own initiative.
+In action commenced under Utah Rules of Civil Procedure 3(a)(1), the summons together with a copy of the complaint shall be served no later than 120 days after filing the complaint unless the court allows a longer period for a good cause shown.
+If the summons and complaints are not timely served, the action shall be dismissed without prejudice on any party’s application or the court’s initiative.
 In any action brought against two or more defendants on which service has been obtained upon one of them within the 120 days or such longer period as may be allowed by the court, the other or others may be served or appear at any time before trial.

 (c) Contents of summons.

 (1) The summons shall contain the court’s name, the address of the court, the names of the parties to the action, and the county in which it is brought.
 It shall be directed to the defendant, state the name, address, and telephone number of the plaintiff’s attorney, if any, and otherwise the plaintiff’s address and telephone number.
-It shall state the time within which the defendant is required to answer the complaint in writing and shall notify the defendant that judgment by default will be rendered against the defendant in case of failure to do so.
+It shall state the time the defendant is required to answer the complaint in writing and notify the defendant that judgment by default will be rendered against the defendant in case of failure.
 It shall state either that the complaint is on file with the court or that the complaint will be filed with the court within ten days of service.

-(2) If the action is commenced under Rule 3(a)(2), the summons shall state that the defendant need not answer if the complaint is not filed within 10 days after service and shall state the telephone number of the clerk of the court where the defendant may call at least 13 days after service to determine if the complaint has been filed.
+(2) If the action is commenced under Utah Rules of Civil Procedure 3(a)(2), the summons shall state that the defendant need not answer if the complaint is not filed within ten days after service and shall state the telephone number of the clerk of the court where the defendant may call at least 13 days after service to determine if the complaint has been filed.

 (3) If service is made by publication, the summons shall briefly state the subject matter and the sum of money or other relief demanded and that the complaint is on file.